 Use a permanent marker and write directly onto the pebble.
 Maximum brownie points for sketching a small image to go with the name.
 Place on the ground in front of the plant.

-Cut out a plant label shape from a yoghurt pot using scissors.
+Cut out a plant label shape from a yogurt pot using scissors.
 Use a permanent market and write directly onto the white plastic.

 Broken fragments of terracotta pots